bufbuild-ru/docs/docs/subscription/manage/index.md

 1. Go to the [Pro checkout](https://buf.build/checkout/pro/get-started).
 2. Sign up for a new Buf account or log in to an existing account.
-3. Select the organization or create a new one to manage the registry.This organization will manage the new registry.
+3. Select the organization or create a new one to manage the registry.

+    This organization will manage the new registry.
 Any existing members of the chosen organization will be given access to the registry.
 The URL for your registry will be generated based on the selected organization name.

-4. Link a payment method to your organization.Your 30-day trial begins immediately, after which you will receive an email with an estimate of the next month's charges based on usage.
+4. Link a payment method to your organization.

+    Your 30-day trial begins immediately, after which you will receive an email with an estimate of the next month's charges based on usage.
 You won't be charged until the end of the billing cycle after your trial ends.

 5. Review the configuration details before creating your registry and select **Create Registry**.
 The new registry is typically available within 30 minutes after subscription.

 ## Registry settings page